 As you leave the dock, run the line around the base of the cleat before bringing the bitter end on board.
 Cleat off the end or designate someone to release the line.

-If you have more questions or concerns, contact Duncan Seawall and we'd be more than happy to help.
+If you have more questions or concerns about your dock, boat, or other marine equipment, contact Duncan Seawall and we'd be more than happy to help and answer any questions you may have.